islamamirul/shape_texture_neuron/README.md

 ![Alt text](dim_estimation/assets/dim_est.png?raw=true "Title")

+# Stylized PASCAL VOC 2012 Preparation

+1. Download the PASCAL VOC 2012 dataset from official website

+3. Run the following script to generate the stylized voc 2012 dataset

 # BibTeX
 If you find this repository useful, please consider giving a star :star: and citation :t-rex: